-The regional trustee subcommittee consists of: Ken Armour (Wantage), Ed Evans (Abingdon), Paul Gander (Didcot), Jansen Jacobs (Didcot), Neil Townsend (chair, Wantage, Regional lead), Of those, Jansen Jacobs is a trustee of OCC, ensuring overlap between the bodies.
-Neil Townsend also sits in on OCC Trustees meetings to further strengthen the linkage.
+The regional trustee subcommittee consists of: Ken Armour and Paulette Elliott from Wantage, Duncan Graham and Michael Ivey from Abingdon, Paul Gander and Jansen Jacobs from Didcot, and Neil Townsend (chair, Wantage, Regional lead).
+Of those, Neil Townsend and Jansen Jacobs are trustees of OCC, ensuring overlap between the bodies.

 Finally, it is worth noting that of the five churches which are part of OpenGate Churches, three are legally part of the organisation (Abingdon, Didcot and Wantage) and the other two (Henley and Swindon) are separate legal organisations with their own trustees.